turing-roche/turing-roche-documentation/communications/current-comms.md

    </td>
    <td>As needed, when relevant conferences come up
    </td>
-   <td>Partnership research leads and operational team as needed
+   <td>Partnership research leads, operational team as needed and also ambassadors when programme established
    </td>
    <td>Conference audience
    </td>